pennupgrade/couverture/README.md

 All UPGRADE-contributed art is licesed under the CC BY-SA 4.0 license.

 Various sound effects (that were found on [freesound.org](https://freesound.org)) are licensed under a variety of open licenses (see REUSE.toml).
-See the sound effects section for links to the original sounds.
+See the [sound effects section](#sound-effects) for links to the original sounds.

-LeanTween and [BetterMinimal](https://github.com/seleb/Better-Minimal-WebGL-Template) are licensed under the MIT license.
+[LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) and [BetterMinimal](https://github.com/seleb/Better-Minimal-WebGL-Template) are licensed under the MIT license.

 ### Proprietary
-The default TextMeshPro shaders (and a few other assorted files) are licensed under the Unity Companion License (due to TextMeshPro being licensed that way).
+The default TextMesh Pro shaders (and a few other assorted files) are licensed under the Unity Companion License (due to TextMesh Pro being licensed that way).

 UPGRADE branding is not open source.
-If you decide to fork this project, replace the UPGRADE branding (located in `Tanks/Assets/UPGRADE Branding/`) with art that you own.
+If you decide to fork this project, replace the UPGRADE branding (located in `Tanks/Assets/UPGRADE Branding/`) with art that you own or have the rights to use.

 ## Sound Effects
 List of links to sounds used for sound effects: